-To fabricate a reaction module, simply 3D-print a reaction chamber and vial holder models.
-You can use those supplied in the 'photoreaction-modules' subdirectory or design your own using the templates designs in the same subdirectory.
+To fabricate a reaction module, simply 3D-print a reaction chamber and vial holder of your own design or taken from the 'reaction-modules' subdirectory of the project repository.

 Figure 9: (A) 4-mL reaction chamber.
 (B) Chamber lined with reflective material.